-Block Wi-Fi interference for UniFi
+Block Wi-Fi interference for UniFi: A step by step guide

 Wi-Fi interference is quite common.
 It leads to reduced signal quality and connectivity issues.
 Especially in densely populated areas where multiple networks operate close to eachother.